QuarkNerd/blog/dgorst/_posts/2014-08-01-mongodb-vs-couchdb.md

 ##MongoDB

-Once you've installed MongoDB, you can get the server up and running by calling **mongod** from the command line.
-Once the database server is up, we're in a position to add data to it and make queries on it.
-In this post, I'll run two separate Node.js processes.
-One will insert new data into the database when it becomes available, and the other will make queries on the database.
+With MongoDB installed, the server can be started by calling **mongod** from the command line.
+Once running, we’re in a position to add data and make queries.
+In this post, two separate Node.js processes are used; one to insert new data into the database when it becomes available, and the other to make queries on the database.

-To use MongoDB directly from Javascript rather than using the Mongo shell, you could either use the [official MongoDB Node.js driver](https://github.com/mongodb/node-mongodb-native) or you could use an Object Document Mapper (ODM).
+To use MongoDB directly from Javascript rather than using the Mongo shell, we could either use the [official MongoDB Node.js driver](https://github.com/mongodb/node-mongodb-native) or we could use an Object Document Mapper (ODM).
 [Mongoose](http://mongoosejs.com/) is the officially supported ODM for Node.js, so it is what I have used for this work.

 Mongoose requires you to define a schema for your data.
 This is actually a departure from vanilla MongoDB, which doesn't require data in a collection to have a common schema.
-This will match my use case though, so it's no big deal here.
-I've created a module which defines the schema I'll be using and called it *telemetryDb.js*.
+This will match our use case though, so it's no big deal here.
+I've created a module which defines the schema we'll be using and called it *telemetryDb.js*.

 {% highlight javascript %}
 'use strict';